opensearch-project/documentation-website/_analyzers/token-filters/normalization.md

 # Normalization token filter

-The `normalization` token filter is designed to adjust and simplify text in a way that reduces variations, particularly with special characters.
+The `normalization` token filter is designed to adjust and simplify text in a way that reduces variations, particularly variations in special characters.
 It is primarily used to handle variations in writing by standardizing characters in specific languages.

 The following `normalization` token filters are available: